paulwarren/nzde/dict/C/README.md

 ## catamaran

+n. a logging sledge with usu. two runners on to which the front end of log was raised and placed for towing (`snigging') out of the bush (contrast jinker, a contraption with two front wheels to raise the log: in NZ, as in Nth America, now usu. called a logging arch)

 <b>2</b> n. applied to various farm sledges, often with a set of wheels to raise either the front or the back (of esp. a long load) off the ground; often =konaki.

-n. a logging sledge with usu. two runners on to which the front end of log was raised and placed for towing (`snigging') out of the bush (contrast jinker, a contraption with two front wheels to raise the log: in NZ, as in Nth America, now usu. called a logging arch)

 ## catch

 v. catch up with, see

-<b>1</b> n.
-(Rural) a last sheep in a catching pen to be shorn before a run is completed or any sheep taken from a catching-pen to be shorn.

 n.
 (Rural) the action of a huntaway moving from one side of a mob to another.